Whth/fabricatio/packages/fabricatio-memory/README.md

 # `fabricatio-memory`

-An Extension of fabricatio aiming to extend the context llm could handle..
+An extension of fabricatio aiming to extend the context LLM could handle.

 ---